Share this article

 Co-operatives supporting French farmers

 In France, three-fourths of farmers are members of a co-operative, equal to roughly 300,000 producers belonging to 2,200 agricultural co-ops.
 In other words, co-ops have an important role to play in encouraging and guiding their members and the industry in the transition to alternatively farmed eggs.
 They have to be proactive in order to foster changes in practices and the response to societal demand.
 This drive has resulted in advice, technical support and guidance for producers.
-For example, Cocotine’s creation of the “animal welfare Code 2” aims to completely eliminate the caged farming of laying hens by 2025.
+For example, Cocotine’s creation of the “animal welfare Code 2” aims to completely eliminate the caged farming of laying hens.
 This is a response to increasingly pressing demand from food service actors.
 In fact, this scheme combines the imperatives of price and the pursuit of animal welfare.
 It also pushes the industry to innovate and offer ever-better responses to the expectations and needs of institutional caterers.

 Evolving food service actors